 Be honest with your interviewer about your reasons.
 That’s the point of the exit interview process.
 If you weren’t given enough development opportunities or your boss’s management style was not a good match for you, say so.
 If you found a position with better compensation and benefits or work-life balance, let them know — this is valuable information for company leaders and HR staff members.
 Feel free to also report any more serious reason, like sexual harassment or any form of discrimination.

-7. How would you describe employee morale at the company?
-Companies are often so focused on results, that they lack insight into what their employees are really feeling day to day.
+Companies are often so focused on results, that they lack insight into what their employees are really feeling day-to-day.
 If you know that employees are unhappy, scared, or unmotivated, you should raise that with your interviewer.
 Likewise, if there were aspects of the company culture you really enjoyed, you should encourage them to emphasize those going forward.

 Fairygodboss is committed to improving the workplace and lives of women.

 Topics To Explore